maybleMyers/H1111/README.md

     Support FusioniX lora from vrgamedevgirl with multitalk.
 7/2/2025
     Add previews to multitalk model, some bug fixes, change layout.
-6/29/2025
-    Support for MultiTalk model.
-Works very well but takes a while.
-Thanks to Meigen-AI

 # H1111